chanphatchau/chanphatchau/README.md

 ## 👨‍💻 About Me

 - 🎓 Master’s in Data Science (Australia)
-- 📍 Currently based in Australia
+- 📍 Currently based in Melbourne, Victoria
 - 🧠 Interested in turning raw data into meaningful insights
 - 🛠️ Tools of the trade: SQL • Power BI • Tableau • Python (Pandas, Matplotlib)